toptensoftware/mk.js/readme.md

 assert.equal(this.apples, "red")
 ```

+Variables can be any JavaScript type.

 ### Dynamic Variables

-Variables can be declared dynamically by using a lambda function:
+Dynamic variables can be declared with a lambda function:

 ```js
 // Dynamic property using a lambda